An Environmental Monitoring Network for Quantum Gas Experiments and Devices

 The ability to monitor laser powers at each point in the chain of this system, using a centralised dashboard, significantly reduces the time taken to rectify issues with coupling and frequency stability.
 This allows for simultaneous monitoring of a number of laboratories by a single user which paves the way for implementation of distributed networks of quantum technology devices, such as a network of gravimeters for gravitation-wave detection \cite{Badurina2020}.

-\paragraph{\normalfont{\textbf{Integration with experimental data}}} Current quantum technology devices have focused on using thermal atomic clouds but there are schemes which employ Bose-Einstein condensates (BECs) for a greater sensitivity in gravimetry \cite{Aguilera2014, Dimopoulos2007} or a finer resolution in microscopy \cite{Wildermuth2005, Gierling2011}.
-To generate BECs, we evaporatively cool a magnetically trapped cloud of atoms using radio-frequency radiation to a temperature below a critical limit, typically on the order of merely hundreds of nanokelvin, which requires precise control of the atoms for an experimental cycle on the order of a few seconds to a minute.
-These systems are extremely sensitive to the external environment which, while making it challenging to produce BECs also provides substantial benefits for quantum sensors.
+\paragraph{\normalfont{\textbf{Integration with experimental data}}} Current quantum technology devices have focused on using thermal atomic clouds but there are schemes which employ BECs for a greater sensitivity in gravimetry \cite{Aguilera2014, Dimopoulos2007} or a finer resolution in microscopy \cite{Wildermuth2005, Gierling2011}.
+To generate BECs, we evaporatively cool a magnetically trapped cloud of atoms using radio-frequency (RF) radiation to a temperature below the critical value, typically on the order of merely hundreds of nanokelvin, which requires precise control of the atoms over an experimental cycle that is on the order of a few seconds to a minute.
+In addition to this, in order to perform long-term experiments with BECs and gather statistics, the system must run in a stable, repeatable way over at least a course of several hours.
+Such experiments are extremely sensitive to the external environment which, while making it challenging to produce BECs, provides substantial performance benefits for quantum sensors over their classical equivalents.

-Experiments designed to produce a BEC involve complex parameter spaces with one laboratory in this system using eight laser frequencies, combined pairwise into eight beams, delivered to two different vacuum regions, using fifteen power supply currents and three distinct stages of applied radio-frequency radiation.
-The centralised database of the network system can be accessed independently to download specific time series.
-These data can then be manipulated and analysed alongside experimental data locally allowing for simple debugging across a large variable set.
-The database can store information with nanosecond resolution if necessary but the data can be down-sampled and viewed on different timescales to show both short-term and long-term variations.
+Experimental systems designed for producing BECs involve complex parameter spaces.
+For example, just one laboratory in our system uses eight laser frequencies combined pairwise into eight beams, delivered to two different vacuum regions, using fifteen power supply currents, and three distinct stages of applied RF radiation.
+With our monitoring system recording many of these critical parameters in the background, the centralised database of measurements is easily accessed independently to download any specific time series.
+Additionally, since the experimental observables are also `pushed' to the database whenever they are calculated, as was indicated in Fig. \ref{fig:SystemArchitecture}, we are able to easily obtain the environmental measurements alongside the atom numbers, cloud temperatures, positions, and more, over any time period, allowing for simple debugging and stability studies of the entire system.
+The data can be downsampled and viewed on different timescales as needed to show both short-term and long-term variations.